MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenantRestrictedSearchMode.md

 Set-SPOTenantRestrictedSearchMode -Mode Enabled
 ```

-This example sets or enables the Restricted Tenant Search mode for the tenant.
+This example enables the restricted search mode for the tenant.

 ### EXAMPLE 2